 Brush Three Times a Day

-If you have a day or two before your test, try to brush at least thrice a day.
-Good oral hygiene will help in removing or lessening the lingering metabolites in your mouth.
+If you have a day or two before your test, brush thrice daily.
+Good oral hygiene will help remove or lessen the lingering metabolites in your mouth.

 Swish with Mouthwash

 Mouthwash can lower the amount of metabolites in your oral fluids.
-But, you should avoid alcohol-based mouthwashes because they can trigger a false positive if you’re tasted for alcohol.
+But you should avoid alcohol-based mouthwashes because they can trigger a false positive if tested for alcohol.

 Rinse with Hydrogen Peroxide

 Peroxide is also known as the saliva test adulterant.
-It can interfere with the test’s ability to detect the drugs in your saliva accurately.
+It can interfere with the test’s ability to accurately detect the drugs in your saliva.
 Take a gulp of hydrogen peroxide, swish it for 30 minutes, and spit it.

 Use Vinegar

-You can mix a tablespoon of vinegar in a cup of water and drink it.
-Vinegar has low pH that makes your saliva more acidic.
-This can lead to more saliva production and hence dilutes any traces of metabolites in your mouth.
+You can mix a tablespoon of vinegar and drink it in a cup of water.
+Vinegar has a low pH that makes your saliva more acidic.
+This can lead to more saliva production, diluting any metabolite traces in your mouth.

 Essential Notes:

-Inconclusive results- In some instances, the lab examiners can declare a mouth swab result as inconclusive.
+Inconclusive results- Sometimes, the lab examiners can declare a test result inconclusive.
 This usually occurs when there is evidence that your oral fluids are more diluted than the norm.
 It can raise suspicions because it is a sign that you might have tried to tamper with the saliva to mask drug use.

 Bottom line

-Saliva drug tests have become a popular screening method because they are easy to use and specimens are a lot harder to tamper with.
-Since substances do not stay in oral fluid for long, this testing is ideal for short detection window.
+Saliva drug tests have become a popular screening method because they are easy to use, and specimens are much harder to tamper with.
+Since substances do not stay in oral fluid for long, this testing is ideal for a short detection window.

-Mouth swabs tests can detect substances sooner after ingestion than other tests can, but you can use the remedies mentioned above to help you pass the test.
+Mouth swab tests can detect substances sooner after ingestion than other tests can, but you can use the remedies mentioned above to help you pass the test.